-I am an Associate Professor of Political Science at the University of Akron, and a Fellow at the Ray Bliss Institute of Applied Politics.
+I am an Associate Professor of Political Science at the University of Akron, and a member of the Akron AAUP.

 My research focuses on the ideological foundations of American politics.
 Most of my research is on the quantitative analysis of political texts.
 Specifically, I analyze the ideas expressed in state party platforms and governors’ state of the state speeches.
 The platforms provide rich evidence of ideological polarization and my research on these platforms helps to illuminate the fundamental principles that divide the two parties.
 I am currently working to develop a fully-searchable database of state party platforms and I will soon be posting my coding of the ideology and issue positions of all state party platforms written between 2000 and 2012.
 See my State Party Platform Project page for more information.

 I am a native of Niskayuna, New York.
 I currently live in Shaker Heights, OH.